roadwarriorslive/Pipulate/README.md

 <img src="http://mikelevinseo.com/Pipulate-FOSS-SEO-Logo.png"><br>Free And Open Source SEO Software
 ========

-Pipulate extends the way you use spreadsheets by allowing you to use functions written and executed outside of the spreadsheet—allowing you to perform quick investigations and turn them into automated monitoring tasks.
-This makes it perfect for tracking your progress from just starting out to dominating both search results and social media.
+Pipulate expands your mind, along with the way  spreadsheets work by allowing you to use functions written and executed in Python entirely outside of the spreadsheet, cleanly passing the values back and forth, replacing question marks for output.
+This approach facilitates quick data-investigations from the comfortable and ubiquitous spreadsheet, effectively slapping an Ironman suit for superpowers onto the SEO or Social Media (aspiring) professional using Pipulate.
 Watch the [Google Slides](http://goo.gl/v71kw8) or read the [Google Docs](http://goo.gl/p2zQa4).

 <img src="http://mikelevinseo.com/free-and-open-source-seo-software.png"/>